 We're the first to admit that responding to tenders is not an easy thing and, after submitting a bid, not making the shortlist is pretty disappointing.

-So we have compiled 5 short tips to make the response process just that little bit easier.
+So we've compiled 5 top tips to make the response process that little bit easier.

 Tip 1: Risky risk

 Potential risk is scary for purchasers: Don’t be afraid to positively address any risk areas you see from reading their documentation.
 Spin it positively by showing how your company’s expertise might reduce it.
 For example, if you’re small but the job is big (potential risk), don’t avoid the issue.
 Show how you will overcome it.

 Building off the previous tip, the trick here is to make yourself appealing by reducing the evaluator’s perceived risk around your ability to fund the project.
 Show that you understand the timing and amounts of any contract-related spending and how you intend to fund this.
 If it’s coming from cash-flow, provide realistic projections based on fact.

 Tip 3: Stand behind your price